vladab/naslovna-strana/README.md

 naslovna-strana
 ===============

-Extracting front pages of all print newspapers in Serbia and integrating it as email subscription newsletter.
+Wordpress plugin for extracting front pages of all print newspapers in Serbia and integrating it as email subscription newsletter.

+For a live example visit: [a link](http://naslovnastrana.com)

 ![alt tag](http://i.imgur.com/xF1hlc2.png)